Skip to main content

 • Retry Backoff Max - maximum backoff cap in milliseconds (e.g. 5000)

-When you configure multiple API keys for a provider, Bifrost automatically rotates to a fresh key when a rate-limit error is encountered — so retries are not wasted repeating a request with a key that has already hit its limit.
+When you configure multiple API keys for a provider, Bifrost automatically rotates to a fresh key when the failure is bound to the credential rather than the request:

 {